+R2-7-D303.
+Contract Award

+- A. If only one responsive offer is received, the agency chief procurement officer shall determine if the price is fair and reasonable, and in the best interest of the state to award a contract and place the determination in the procurement file.
+If time permits, the agency chief procurement officer may initiate a second request for quotation if it is reasonable to believe that additional responses will be received. - B. The agency chief procurement officer shall award a contract to the small business determined to be most advantageous to the state in accordance with any evaluation factors identified in the request for quotation.
+If award is pursuant to R2-7-D302(C), the agency chief procurement officer shall award a contract to the offeror determined to be most advantageous to the state in accordance with any evaluation factors identified in the request for quotation. - C. The agency chief procurement officer shall place the written basis for the award in the procurement file. - D. The agency chief procurement officer shall make the procurement file available to the public on the date of contract award, except for those items considered confidential under R2-7-103.

 R2-7-D304.
-Contract Award

-A. If only one responsive offer is received, the agency chief procurement officer shall explain in writing whether award of the contract is advantageous to the state and place the determination in the procurement file.

-- B. The agency chief procurement officer shall award a contract to the small business determined to be most advantageous to the state in accordance with any evaluation factors identified in the request for quotation.
-If award is pursuant to R2-7-D302(B)(1) or R2-7-D302(B)(2), the agency chief procurement officer shall award a contract to the offeror determined to be most advantageous to the state in accordance with any evaluation factors identified in the request for quotation. - C. The agency chief procurement officer shall place the written basis for the award in the procurement file. - D. The agency chief procurement officer shall make the procurement file available to the public on the date of contract award, except for those items considered confidential under R2-7-103.

-R2-7-D305.
-Purchases of \$5,000 and Less
+Purchases of \$10,000 and Less

-The agency chief procurement officer shall use reasonable judgment in awarding contracts of \$5,000 and less that are advantageous to the state.
+The agency chief procurement officer shall use reasonable judgment in awarding contracts of \$10,000 and less that are advantageous to the state.
 The agency chief procurement officer may but is not required to request quotations.